MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/teams-exploratory.md

 - m365initiative-deployteams
 appliesto:
 - Microsoft Teams
-ms.openlocfilehash: 0a9069a0ab86c043749f24b5c7b19d2e4ff6280b
+ms.openlocfilehash: a5124c36b48c4cd8d6d2a466cbdc46c962b9aa11
-ms.sourcegitcommit: 173bdbaea41893d39a951d79d050526b897044d5
+ms.sourcegitcommit: 6e85f3f70f8488ab827ac352c0f324b6dfd4b856
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 08/07/2022
+ms.lasthandoff: 10/04/2022
-ms.locfileid: "67268841"
+ms.locfileid: "68376844"
 ---
 # <a name="manage-the-microsoft-teams-exploratory-license"></a>Gestire la licenza di Microsoft Teams Exploratory

-L'esperienza Microsoft Teams Exploratory consente agli utenti dell'organizzazione che hanno Azure Active Directory (AAD) e non hanno una licenza per Teams di iniziare a usare un'esperienza esplorativa di Teams.
-Gli amministratori possono attivare o disattivare questa funzionalità per gli utenti dell'organizzazione.
+The Microsoft Teams Exploratory experience lets users in your organization who have Azure Active Directory (Azure AD) and aren't licensed for Teams initiate an exploratory experience of Teams.
+Admins can switch this feature on or off for users in their organization.

 ## <a name="whats-in-the-teams-exploratory-experience"></a>Contenuto dell'esperienza Teams Exploratory